ninaleo/ransut-core/docs/90-Quality/library.md

-# Nice links for project working
+# Internal Project Library

 ![](https://openclipart.org/image/400px/svg_to_png/185078/oldmanreadsabook.png)

-Alle on kerätty hyödyllisiä lähteitä, joista on apua projektien kanssa toimittaessa.
-Sisältö päivittyy ajoittain.
+Here is some links which could be valuabe during different phases of project work

 ## Agile development